![]() |

 Section 85.115 Salmonella enteritidis serotype enteritidis

 a) The USDA has declared Salmonella enteritidis serotype enteritidis as a communicable disease in poultry.
-The rules pertaining to Salmonella enteritidis serotype enteritidis located at 9 CFR 82.30-82.36 (2005) are hereby adopted for the State of Illinois.
-The flocks affected by these regulations are those identified in 9 CFR 82.31.
+The rules pertaining to Salmonella enteritidis serotype enteritidis located at 9 CFR 145, 146 and 147 (2009) are hereby adopted for the State of Illinois.
+The flocks affected by these regulations are those identified in 9 CFR Subchapter G (Livestock Improvement).

 b) All flocks found to be infected with Salmonella enteritidis serotype enteritidis shall be quarantined.
-The quarantine shall remain in effect until the flock has been depopulated and premises disinfected as prescribed in 9 CFR 82.32(c) or the entire flock is tested negative for Salmonella enteritidis serotype enteritidis in accordance with the provisions of 9 CFR 82.32(e).
+The quarantine shall remain in effect until the flock has been depopulated and premises disinfected as prescribed in 9 CFR 147.24 or the entire flock is tested negative for Salmonella enteritidis serotype enteritidis to the satisfaction of the Department in accordance with the provisions and protocols of 9 CFR 147.11-147.12.

-c) Interstate movement of poultry, eggs, equipment and manure from infected or test flocks shall be as specified in 9 CFR 82.33.
-Intrastate movement requirements shall be the same as interstate movement requirements.
+c) Movement of poultry, eggs, equipment and manure from infected flocks shall be by permit of the Department.

 1) The infected flock is implicated through epidemiological evidence in a human disease outbreak;